cicorias/Castle-Winbuntu/README.md

 Before continuing, I'd recommend that you first read this excellent blog post from former Docker/Google-Engineer-turned-core-member-of-Microsoft's WSL/container development team, [Jessie Frazelle](https://github.com/jessfraz), discussing the nuts and bolts of WSL: https://blog.jessfraz.com/post/windows-for-linux-nerds/

-It should also be noted that prior to getting *too* precious about using WSL exclusively as your one-and-only-personal-development-workflow-oasis, you'll want to be aware that WSL is *highly* Windows build-dependent, - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.
+It should also be noted that prior to getting *too* precious about using WSL exclusively as your "one-and-only-personal-development-workflow-asis", you'll want to be aware that WSL is *highly* Windows build-dependent, - meaning that certain things you might expect to "just work" in Ubuntu/Bash *may only be supported in more recent builds, or perhaps offered exclusively through the Windows Insider Program*.

 In my case, the full realization of this uncomfortable fact arrived less swiftly than I would have preferred, in the form of repeated `go build <command-line-arguments>: read |0: interrupted system call` errors that would appear randomly regardless of version, overlapping with frequent (and ultimately insurmountable) Vim code-completion plugin errors.